0%

 Automation doesn’t just make audits faster — it transforms compliance into a sustainable, ongoing practice instead of a one-off scramble.

 Think of readiness assessments as your practice round before the real deal.
-Start this 12–18 months before your final report.
+SOC 2 readiness assessment duration is typically 12–18 months before your final report.
 Here’s why it matters:

 Your observation period should only begin once controls are fully implemented and operating effectively.
 Smart timing can save weeks: